apereo/cas/docs/cas-server-documentation/release_notes/RC3.md

 assigned a [delegated authentication policy](../integration/Delegate-Authentication.html#access-strategy) can now be conditionally renewed if the single sign-on session is established using a disallowed provider for the application.

+### SAML2 Metadata URL Proxies

+SAML2 application definitions whose metadata is retrieved from URLs can now specify a proxy endpoint in the application definition, in case the metadata is behind a proxy.

 ## Other Stuff

+- Password reset verification attempts can now properly handle expired or invalid reset attempts in the authentication webflow.

 ## Library Upgrades

 - Cassandra Driver
 - Oshi
 - Twilio
+- JGit
 - Spring Security
 - Spring Cloud